 Professor Carolyn Becker is a licensed clinical psychologist who specializes in the implementation of scientifically supported interventions in clinical and real world settings.
 Her primary areas of research include body image, eating disorders, and posttraumatic stress disorder.

 Charles White, Ph.D., came to Trinity in 1980 as an associate professor of psychology.
 He was subsequently granted tenure and following that promoted to professor of psychology.
-His research interests in his academic career centered about developmental psychology and the aging process.
-He has received numerous grants for the study of aging and published widely in that area, and was named a fellow in the Gerontological Society of America.
+His research interests center around developmental psychology and the aging process.
+He has received numerous grants for the study of aging and published widely in that area, and he was named a fellow in the Gerontological Society of America.
 He has published in various developmental psychology journals as well as gerontology journals on his work in the psychology of moral judgments.